psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 Andrew Lang regarded the tale of Jason and Medea as a variant belonging to the group of stories which we have been examining.
 It is true that the plot of the Greek story can be reduced to something of the same skeleton, but the similarity is at best vague and general.
 It does not seem to me in a real sense a variant form of the same story.
 On the other hand, there are traces of something very like the Transformation Flight in the story of Zeus and Aegina in Schol.
 A., Iliad, i.
 180. Zeus had stolen Aegina, daughter of the river Asopus, had taken her to Phlius, and seduced her, thus begetting Aeacus.
 'But Asopus seeking his daughter, learned from Sisyphus both the name of the seducer and the place where he had taken refuge.
 He therefore hastened off without delay.
 But Zeus, when about to be caught red-handed, transformed Aegina into the island of that name, and himself was transformed into a stone.
 Asopus then arriving and not finding anybody, turned back again to his own waters.'

 If we turn to the detail of our version, it is at once evident upon internal evidence that the coherence of the plot has suffered in the process of oral transmission.
 The meeting with the dwarfish man has no consequences.
-If the black boar could regain his- shape by mentioning the magical leaves, why had he not done so before, and if he knew where they were kept, why had he not earlier taken them ?
+If the black boar could regain his- shape by mentioning the magical leaves, why had he not done so before, and if he knew where they were kept, why had he not earlier taken them?
 The elopement has retained only one transformation, and the villain is not done to death, as he usually is.
 The incidents which follow the kiss of forgetfulness are obviously confused, and, as they stand, inadequately coherent.

 I should suggest that the opening is due to a confusion between the forms of introduction (a) in which the hero is brought to the villain's house by the search of some magical animal or object, and (b) in which the hero takes service with the villain.
 I do not know an exact equivalent to the Leaves that hung but never grew.
 They belong obviously to the kind of magical object the search for which, often in order to cure his royal father of blindness or disease, is frequently the cause of the hero setting out upon his adventures.